sebastienduche/JStrava/README.md

 gson-2.10.1.jar
 miglayout-4.0-swing.jar

 These libraries can be found in the lib directory.
+Jar compiled with Java 11